decant09/learn-the-lingo-quiz/README.md

 fields behave as intended.
 - The dark mode toggle icon changes appearance upon clicking.
 The dark mode colour scheme is maintained throughout the website when a new page is opened.
-- I spellchecked the website by copying the text content to [Online Spellcheck](https://www.online-spellcheck.com/).
+- I spellchecked the website and the readme using [Online Spellcheck](https://www.online-spellcheck.com/).
+I also used [Webpage Spell-Check](https://chrome.google.com/webstore/detail/webpage-spell-check/mgdhaoimpabdhmacaclbbjddhngchjik), a google chrome extension.

 ### Testing User Stories from User Experience (UX) Section
 #### First Time Visitor Goals